Shadow Company

 Shadow Company is a documentary directed by Nick Bicanic and Jason Bourque and narrated by Gerard Butler.
 It is an introduction to the mercenary and private military company industry, concentrating on the role the industry has been playing in recent conflicts.
 It was released on DVD in August 2006.

 Content

 The documentary film is not presented with a complete voice narrative nor a linear story-telling structure.
 Instead, most of the documentary deals with the issues presented in a topical fashion.
 There are three primary methods that the filmmakers use to organize and present information.
 The first is through the personal account of a security contractor named James Ashcroft, the second is to pose questions and directly answer them, and the third method is to utilize small case studies.
 The film contains footage of mercenary and private military soldiers training in Iraq.
-Director Nick Bicanic was invited to a Senate Committee Hearing to testify on the subject of mercenaries/private military companies on September 21, 2007.
+Director Nick Bicanic was invited to a Senate Committee Hearing to testify on the subject of mercenaries/private military contractors on September 21, 2007.